biowdl/PacBio-subreads-processing/docs/index.md

 title: Home
 ---

-This pipeline can be used to process a Pacific Biosciences subreads BAM file.
+This workflow can be used to process a Pacific Biosciences subreads BAM file.
 It generates ccs reads (using pbccs), demultiplexes the ccs reads into samples (using lima) and polishes the reads (using isoseq3 refine for RNA).

-This pipeline is part of [BioWDL](https://biowdl.github.io/) developed by the SASC team at [Leiden University Medical Center](https://www.lumc.nl/).
+This workflow is part of [BioWDL](https://biowdl.github.io/) developed by the SASC team at [Leiden University Medical Center](https://www.lumc.nl/).